FrutigerMetro/rblxaudio/README.md

 uses the assetdelivery api for it and you only need the ids of the audios and a valid placeId from a place that has permission for playing the audios

-# how to use this shit
+# how to use this
 1) open cmd or your terminal or some shit idk i use windows and type `npm install`
 2) go into the `settings.json` and change the following values:
 ```js